-- Example: The state superior court typically has authority to hear cases that are generally heard in lower-level courts.
+- Example: The state superior court typically has the authority to hear cases that are generally heard in lower-level courts.
 The reverse, however, is not true.
-Lower level courts (such as a municipal court) cannot hear cases that are outside of its limited, subject-matter jurisdiction.
+Lower-level courts (such as a municipal court) cannot hear cases that are outside of its limited, subject-matter jurisdiction.

 Often state courts divide jurisdiction based on the following:

 - the amount in controversy (or possible penalty for a crime), or

 - where individuals are located or reside.